 Residence location in relation to City of Assignment: Can live up to 40 air miles from city of assignment.

 Promotion Opportunities: Investigator, Corporal, Sergeant, Lieutenant, Captain, Major, Chief, Lt.
-Colonel, and Colonel (increases in pay based on a percentage of the member’s salary)
+Colonel, and Colonel (pay levels increase for each promotion, pay for the ranks of lieutenant and below is based upon years of service)

 Tuition-Free College Education: Up to 6 credit hours per semester paid-for by the agency.